kazuar/kazuar.github.io/_posts/2015-8-14-raspberry_pi_voice_recognition.md

 1. Initialize the required components
 2. Start running an infinite loop until there's a stop command:
-	1. Record audio through Microphone
+	1. Record audio through the microphone
 	2. Translate the audio to text
 	3. Check if text contains a command
 	4. Perform the required command